 Right-clicking on any user allows you to get more details, sign them out of Windows 10, or send you to manage user accounts.

 The details tab offers a variety of information on running processes on your PC that show up and don’t show up in the processes and performance tabs.
 This is where you can end tasks, reclaiming valuable system resources,

 Right-clicking allows you to end tasks, end process trees, set affinity and priorities, and more.
 If you’re looking to take control of Windows 10, this is the Task Manager tab to do it.

-Services shows you all the current Windows 10 services running.
+Services show you all the current Windows 10 services running.
 This’ll tell you what’s running, what’s not, and allows you to see areas of Windows you didn’t know where effecting your system.

-Right-clicking allows you start, stop, and restart services.
-It also allows you to go the services program to disable them permanently.
+Right-clicking allows you to start, stop, and restart services.
+It also allows you to go to the services program to disable them permanently.

 The Windows 10 Task Manager gives users more information than they ever thought Microsoft would allow them to have, along with options for dealing with performance issues in one place.

 If you’re not familiar with the Windows 10 Task Manager, or the Task Manager itself, familiarizing yourself with it is a key way to take control of your system runs and what it can do when running properly.